Yukinolyr/blog/posts/Random_trials.md

 A tech company wants to study the effect of remote work on employees’ productivity.
 They randomly assign 300 employees into three groups: full remote work (100 employees), hybrid work (3 days in office, 100 employees), and full office work (100 employees).
 The employees’ quarterly performance scores (0–100 scale) are collected as the outcome variable.

 #### Questions:
-1. Construct a potential outcome framework to define the causal effects of different work arrangements on performance scores.
+1.Construct a potential outcome framework to define the causal effects of different work arrangements on performance scores.
 What assumptions are needed for identification?

 Answer: Let the three work arrangements be Full (R), Hybrid (H), and Office (O).
 For employee i, define potential outcomes:
 $$Y_{i}(R), Y_{i}(H), Y_{i}(O)$$

 where $Y_{i}(\cdot)$ is the quarterly performance score under each arrangement.
 Average causal effects of interest include:
 $$ATE_{R-O}=\mathbb{E}\left[Y_{i}(R)-Y_{i}(O)\right], ATE_{H-O}=\mathbb{E}\left[Y_{i}(H)-Y_{i}(O)\right], ATE_{R-H}=\mathbb{E}\left[Y_{i}(R)-Y_{i}(H)\right]$$.

 Assumptions needed for identification:
 • Random assignment (no selection bias): Assignment to R, H, O is independent of $(Y_{i}(R), Y_{i}(H), Y_{i}(O))$.
 • SUTVA / no interference: One employee’s assignment does not affect another’s outcome; no hidden versions of treatment.